 This table uses a Action-Calculation (Column J) field to keep a running sum of the individual risk factors based on the results of the individual Decision Table Sheets.
 You can think of this as a variable result which is then used to update the Coronary Artery Disease Risk Score field on the Contact entity.

-The Calculations Table has a single calculation in this Decision Table
+The Global Calculations Sheet has a single calculation in this Decision Table:

-- Age - used to calculate the current age of the Contact
+- Age, used to calculate the current age of the related Contact

 To test this, open up a Patient Vitals record and change any of the fields we've mentioned.
 You can see the score increase and decrease.

 Did you know?

 North52 TestShield allows rigorous regression testing of your Dynamics 365 system in-sprint

 As well as being scheduled, or triggered from build pipelines, TestShield automated tests can be triggered manually for a quick mid-sprint regression test.
 This allows for quick testing of alternative ways to implement a requirement and measure the impact on existing processes.

 It's quick to clone an existing test and try variations without affecting the original test set up too.